go-monk/.github/profile/README.md

 Hello friend 👋.
-I’ve been working in the sysadmin, DevOps, and cybersecurity domains.
-I came to Go after using mostly Bash, Perl, and Python.
-It took me a while to become productive in Go, but now I use it (with a bit of Bash for smaller tasks) most of the time — for building tools, automation, and platforms, as well as for learning and experimenting.
+I’ve been working in the sysadmin, DevOps and cybersecurity domains.
+I came to Go after using mostly Bash, Perl and Python.
+It took me a while to become productive in Go but now I use it (with a bit of Bash for smaller tasks) most of the time — for building tools, automation and platforms, as well as for learning and experimenting.

 This organization holds repositories with handcrafted Go code and writings.